deivydaskin/flappyBird/README.md

 # FlappyBird location based weather edition

 ## Description
+- [ ] Provide WEB system description in few sentences - its purpose, users, etc.

-- [ This web system is flappy bird clone with additional function which can change web backgroud based on weather in your current location.
-Additionally it will present signup/login forms to track scores and display best of them ] Provide WEB system description in few sentences - its purpose, users, etc.
+- [ ] This web system is flappy bird clone with additional function which can change web backgroud based on weather in your current location.
+Additionally it will present signup/login forms to track scores and display best of them

 ## Entity definition
-- [ User as an object ]
+- [ ] User as an object
 - [ user ] Entity should have a name
 - [ ] Entity should have 3 mandatory attributes:
     - [ ] ID - depending on specific service this could be a number or string